MikunsHub/powersync/architecture.md

 3. Upon receiving an MQTT message, the client invokes the `transform_payload` function to convert the JSON payload into a structured data format.

-4. Transformed data is displayed on the screen, providing users with a clear view of the acquired and processed data.
+4. The Transformed data is displayed on the screen, providing users with a clear view of the acquired and processed data.

-5. Basic metrics are tracked to monitor the processing rate of messages.
+5. Basic metrics are tracked using Prometheus to monitor the processing rate of messages and number of messages received.

-6. If a predefined threshold is reached, an email alert is sent to notify stakeholders of the threshold breach.

 ## Conclusion

-The architecture of the MQTT data acquisition and transformation project efficiently handles data collection, transformation, and display.
-By incorporating basic monitoring and alerting mechanisms, the system maintains reliability and provides timely notifications to ensure the integrity of the data processing pipeline.
+The architecture of the MQTT data acquisition and transformation project efficiently handles data collection from the AMMP MQTT Broker, transformation of the data, and finally display of the data.
+By incorporating basic monitoring and alerting mechanisms, the system maintains reliability and provides efficient logging and monitoring to ensure easy observability and aids integrity of the data going to the data processing pipeline.

 ---